minhnn2002/fastapi/README.md

 ## Step 3: Create the .env file
 Create a file named .env in the root directory with the same content as env_example file (replace with your actual credentials).

-## Step 4: Step up the table
-Go to the app/db.py file and modify the __tablename__ attribute to match the table name you want to query.

-## Step 5: Run the project on Docker.
+## Step 4: Run the project on Docker.
 (If you deploy on k8s, skip to the next step)
 To run the project on Docker, simply run the command
 ```bash
 docker compose up -d